For my people who suffer with PMS, hot flashes, mood changes, irregular periods

 - Vitex is typically well tolerated, but some folks have reported mild stomach upset, headache, and dry mouth with use.

-Dr. Aimee Patterson is passionate about developing relationship-based connections so individuals can step fully into healing and happiness.
-Dr. Patterson’s specialties include mental health, trauma informed care, IV therapy and holistic pelvic floor therapy.
+Dr. Aimee Frieze is passionate about developing relationship-based connections so individuals can step fully into healing and happiness.
+Dr. Frieze’s specialties include mental health, trauma informed care, IV therapy and holistic pelvic floor therapy.
 She received her doctorate in naturopathic medicine from the National University of Naturopathic Medicine, where she earned honors in Medical Genetics and Homeopathy and a bachelor’s of science with a double major in psychology and women & gender studies from the University of Oregon.
-Learn more about Dr Patterson.
+Learn more about Dr Frieze.

 - Rafieian-Kopaei M, Movahedi M. Systematic Review of Premenstrual, Postmenstrual and Infertility Disorders of Vitex Agnus Castus.
 Electron Physician.
 2017;9(1):3685-3689.
 Published 2017 Jan 25. doi:10.19082/3685